Updated by me 1st February 2018

 Dawlish 2 Exeter United 0

-In those days, many of the clubs were from church and school origins such as St Lukes, and the local military bases.
+In those days, many of the smaller clubs were from church and school origins such as St Lukes, and the local military bases.
 Gradually clubs formed in the city centre and the surrounding towns and villages as transport improved, and there was a surge of new clubs after the first world war.

 The Premier division did not kick in until 1921 Friernhay being the first champions, and locally there were several smaller leagues formed including the Exeter & Victory League.